Work motivation: Motivation through design of work

 The Humanistic Approach to job design was a reaction to "worker dissatisfaction over Scientific Management" and focused on providing employees with more input and an opportunity to maximize their personal achievement as referenced by Jex and Britt.
 Jobs should also provide intellectual stimulation, opportunities for creativity, and greater discretion over work-related activities.
 Two approaches used in the Humanistic Approach to job design are job rotation and job enrichment.
 Job rotation allows employees to switch to different jobs which allows them to learn new skills and provides them with greater variety.
 According to Jex and Britt, this would be most effective for simple jobs that can become mundane and boring over time.
 Job enrichment is focused on leveraging those aspects of jobs that are labeled motivators, such as control, intellectual challenge, and creativity.
 The most common form of job enrichment is vertical loading where additional tasks or discretion enhances the initial job design.
-While there is some evidence to support that job enrichment improves motivation, it is important to note that it is not effective for all people.
+While there is some evidence to support that job enrichment improves motivation, it is not effective for all people.
 Some employees are not more motivated by enriched jobs.